Hollande names civil servant as chief of staff

 In another key appointment, Hollande named his long-time collaborator Emmanuel Macron, an investment banker at Rothschild, as deputy secretary general.
 Macron, who is in his mid-30s, is expected to handle sensitive economic dossiers in the post, which equates to a senior economic advisor.

-On defense, Hollande left in place General Benoit Puga, the military advisor to outgoing President Nicolas Sarkozy.
+On defence, Hollande left in place General Benoit Puga, the military advisor to outgoing President Nicolas Sarkozy.

 (Reporting by Daniel Flynn; Editing by Catherine Bremer)